eXascaleInfolab/clubmark/algorithms/ToBeAdded.md

-Rename and clearup Stanford datasets, but we will need to have different datasets for all communities evaluation and Top5K =>
+Rename and cleanup Stanford datasets, but we will need to have different datasets for all communities evaluation and Top5K =>
 	- twice clustering time in case of evaluation for both objectives
 	* ATTENTION: nodes reduction before the clustering affects the community structure, i.e. results of the clustering.
 ~ 1 day